Saudi king and Russia's Putin want to go beyond oil

 The agreement has already been extended once to continue through March 2018.
 Now there's talk of another extension -- possibly until the end of 2018.

-"We will certainly talk about it," Putin was reported as saying by Russian state news agency Tass.
+"We are committed to continuing positive cooperation between our nations to achieve stability on the global oil markets," King Salman was reported as saying by Russian state news agency Tass.

 Related: Saudi Arabia's vague economic shift leaves huge oil IPO on track

-The talks take place against a difficult political backdrop.
+The talks took place against a difficult political backdrop.
 Saudi Arabia and Russia backed different sides in the war in Syria.
 And Russia is close to Iran, a fierce adversary of Saudi Arabia despite their status as OPEC members.

 In addition, Saudi Arabia is trying to build a closer relationship with President Trump and his administration, while the U.S. has sanctioned Russia over its involvement in the Ukraine crisis.

-Analysts say King Salman and President Putin will try to put those differences behind them.
+Analysts say King Salman and President Putin would try to put those differences behind them.

 "Both countries are looking to reap political and economic benefits during the visit," said Yury Barmin, an expert at the Russian International Affairs Council.

 Tass reported that Moscow is hoping Saudi Arabia investment in Russia will surpass $1 billion after the visit.
+Barmin was cautious.

 "In 2015, Saudi Arabia pledged $10 billion to invest in Russia but two years on nothing has been invested," he said.